opensearch-project/documentation-website/_ml-commons-plugin/api/model-apis/register-model.md

 `regex`| Object |  A regular expression used for input/output validation.
 If the model prompt/response matches the regular expression, the predict request on this model is rejected.
 `model_id`| String  | The guardrail model used to validate user input and LLM output.
 `response_filter`| String | The dot path of the field containing the guardrail model response.
-`resonse_validation_regex`| String | The regular expression used to validate the guardrail model response.
+`response_validation_regex`| String | The regular expression used to validate the guardrail model response.

 ## Examples